sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 * Option 2.
 Sent a message

-When this option is selected, the client sends a request containing the option selected and the message entered by the user, and the recipient id.
+When this option is selected, the client sends a request containing the option selected, the message entered by the user, and the recipient id.
 Once the server receives this requests, it iterates over a list containing all the clients handler objects to match the recipent_id of the message.
 Finally, the server saves the message in the appropiate handler, and acknowledges the client that the message was succesfully saved.

 The following is an example of the output provided by this option on the client side.